TrololoBird/tv-generator/README.md

 ```bash
 pytest -q
 ```
+The tests rely on the package being installed in editable mode so that modules can be imported correctly.

 To add tests, place new files under the `tests/` directory.
 Each test file should start with `test_` and use `pytest` assertions.
 Command line behaviour can be tested with `click.testing.CliRunner`.